jeffersonbailey/web-archive-apis-workshop/README.md

 ## Full Text Search APIs ##

-Archive-It does full-text indexing of  its entire corpus (well over 1PB total).

-and the parameters for using this API via Open Search are at https://webarchive.jira.com/wiki/spaces/ARIH/pages/13468101/OpenSearch+Overview
+Archive-It does full-text indexing of its entire corpus (well over 1PB total).The parameters for using this API via Open Search are at https://support.archive-it.org/hc/en-us/articles/208002246-How-to-access-your-web-archives-with-OpenSearch

 ### View full text search results in JSON via the API ###